-Only Elvis Presley surpassed Lucy’s ratings
+Only Elvis Presley surpassed Lucy’s ratings.

 Long before there was an Adele, Sting, Prince, Bono, Pink or an Oprah, there was a Cher and a Twiggy.
 But a decade earlier, the first two American entertainers to be known instantly worldwide by just their first names were Elvis Presley and Lucille Ball.

 Elvis, the King of Rock n’ Roll is arguably the greatest entertainer in history.
-The Queen of Television was the bumbling and hilarious lady pioneer of her own recording breaking program, “I Love Lucy.”
+The Queen of Television was the bumbling and hilarious lady pioneer of her own record breaking program, “I Love Lucy.”

 When a CBS executive first approached Lucy about turning her popular radio show, “My Favorite Husband” into a TV series, she balked.
 She’d had success in film and radio, but television was relatively new.
 One night she had a dream about her old friend Carole Lombard, who had once reigned as the “Queen of Screwball Comedy.”

 Lombard died tragically on a flight to Las Vegas when the plane crashed into a mountainside in 1942.
-In the dream, Lambard appeared, beautifully dressed in a suit.
+In the dream, Lombard appeared, beautifully dressed in a suit.
 She said to Lucille, “Take a chance, honey.
 Give it a whirl!”

-Lucy contacted the CBS executive and she said would do a TV show under the condition that her real-life husband Desi Arnaz was given the role of her on-screen spouse.
+Lucy contacted the CBS executive and said she would do a TV show under the condition that her real-life husband Desi Arnaz was given the role of her on-screen spouse.
 Executives said there was no way the average American would believe she was married to a “foreign” man with an accent they couldn’t understand.
 At that point Lucy and Desi had already been married for more than 10 years.

 During negotiations, Lucy and Desi demanded the show be filmed on 35mm film, which is expensive, and in Hollywood instead of New York City.
 The couple even took a cut in pay to make it happen.
 Along the way they acquired ownership of the series.
 Desilu Productions, formed by them, made about $40 million from this move, which equal to about $260 million in today’s economy.